bethanyalicehall/routes-of-europe-MS1/testing.md

 ![Screenshot of navigation bar](readme-img/user-nav.png)

-- To find readily available informaiton about the business and have clear contact options if I want to find out more.
+- To find readily available information about the business and have clear contact options if I want to find out more.
     - There is a form to get in touch and social media links within the footer

 ### As a returning user I want ...
 - Inspiring imagery and information to give me ideas for my next trip I will book through the website.
-    - Hero images are eye catching and the route cards contain short but interesting sections of information alongisde a carousel of images.
+    - Hero images are eye catching and the route cards contain short but interesting sections of information alongside a carousel of images.

 ![Screenshot of hero section](readme-img/user-hero.png)
 ![Screenshot of Brilliant Balkans route card](readme-img/user-route.png)